kleincafa/travelGo/README.md

 ---

 ## 🏛️ Final Product: **TravelGo**
-A decisive step forward in travel management by **Rubicon Systems**—where bold ideas become reality.
+A decisive step forward in travel management by **Rubicon Systems**, where bold ideas become reality.

 ---